-- Workstations running Windows XP/2003/2008/2012/Vista/7/8/10/11, MAC OS X or later, Linux, UNIX, or other platforms are compatible with TCP/IP protocols. - Workstations are installed with Ethernet NIC (Network Interface Card)

-• Serial Port Connection (Terminal)
+- Workstations running Windows 10/11, MAC OS 10.15 or later, Linux, UNIX, or other platforms are compatible with TCP/IP Protocols. - Workstation is installed with Ethernet NIC (Network Interface Card) - Serial Port (Terminal) - The above PC comes with COM Port (DB9/RS232) or USB-to-RS232 converter - Ethernet Port - Network cables -- Use standard network (UTP) cables with RJ45 connectors. - The above workstation is installed with Web browser and JAVA runtime environment Plug-in

-- > The above Workstations come with COM Port (DB9) or USB-to-RS-232 converter. - The above Workstations have been installed with terminal emulator, such as Tera Term, PuTTY or Hyper Terminal included in Windows XP/2003. - Serial cable -- one end is attached to the RS-232 serial port, while the other end to the console port of the Managed Switch.

-• Ethernet Port Connection

-- Network cables -- Use standard network (UTP) cables with RJ45 connectors. - The above PC is installed with Web browser.

-It is recommended to use Chrome 98.0.xxx or above to access the Managed Switch.
-If the Web interface of the Managed Switch is not accessible, please turn off the anti-virus software or firewall and then try it again.
+It is recommended to use Chrome 98.0.xxx or above to access the Industrial Managed Switch.